Nuhvi/sake/README.md

     OP_CHECKSIGFROMSTACK
     OP_VERIFY

     { 1 }
 }

 // Native tapleaf script locking the utxo on-chain let tapleaf_script = script!{
-    // CTLV and CSV are OP_NOPs in the emulator.
+    // CTLV and CSV are OP_NOPs in the emulator,
-    // So they have to happen before the OP_IF
+    // So they have to happen before the emulated script.
     100 OP_CSV OP_DROP

     // SAKE script encoded in the form of: